Michael Bublé posed as a Michael Bublé fan to perform with Foo Fighters

 In what was part of a long-running gag, Foo Fighters frontman Dave Grohl asked the audience if they know the words to Bublé's 2009 single, "Haven't Met You Yet," while introducing the crowd to drummer Josh Freese.
 The percussionist, who has played with a number of artists, including Bublé, has been performing with Foo Fighters following the death of their late bandmate, Taylor Hawkins.

 "The last couple shows — I always look out [into the crowd] — someone's like 'I know the Bublé song,' 'I'll come up and sing,' 'I know the Bublé song,'" Grohl told the crowd.
-"And every time someone —ing says they know the song, they don't know the —ing song.
-Do you know the —ing song?
-Who knows the —ing song?"
+"And every time someone f—ing says they know the song, they don't know the f—ing song.
+Do you know the f—ing song?
+Who knows the f—ing song?"

 Bublé then popped up in the audience holding a sign, reading, "I [heart] Bublé."